George Washington: Statesman, General, Distiller

 Cherry Vanilla Juice

 Mix together 1 quart of pitted cherries and 1 scooped out vanilla bean.
 Pass through a food mill.
-To serve:

 Stir all the ingredients together and serve in a chilled coupe glass.
 Garnish with a Luxardo cherry.
 Courtesy of Todd Thrasher, www.restauranteve.com.